dmaziec/bioinfo/svelt/README.md

 ## SVELT - PCAWG samples

 In order to reproduce the results of the hierarchical clustering on the PCAWG samples uploaded on SVELT,  please run `clustering.py`.
 The aim of the tool is to organize the PCAWG samples based on the patterns of rearrangement signatures to facilitate the process of structural variants interpretation.
+The samples are clustered using the Euclidean metric as a distance measure.

 ## CLI